thenexthub/Codira/docs/Lexicon.md

 A module build where the compiler is free to transparently build dependent modules (including Clang modules), and access modules in different caches as necessary.
-For example, if a textual Swift module (.swiftinterface file) for a dependency does not have a corresponding binary Swift module (.swiftmodulea file), the compiler may transparently build a binary Swift module from the textual one as a cache for future compiler jobs, without involving any external build system that invoked the compiler.
+For example, if a textual Codira module (.codeinterface file) for a dependency does not have a corresponding binary Codira module (.codemodulea file), the compiler may transparently build a binary Codira module from the textual one as a cache for future compiler jobs, without involving any external build system that invoked the compiler.
 See also:
 [explicit module build](#explicit-module-build).